matzko/wp-db-backup/readme.txt

 * Fixes problems users had when using localized WordPress installations.
 * Fixes a bug that caused the size of gzipped backup files to be reported incorrectly.

+= 2.3.3 =
+* Sanitize user-supplied data

 == Advanced ==
 If you are using WordPress version 2.1 or newer, you can schedule automated backups to be sent to the email address of your choice.

 == Translators ==